jharwell/fordyca/README.md

 - gcc
 - g++ (a version that supports C++11 is required)

+You will also need recent versions of the following libraries:

+- boost (1.58 is known to work; older versions may also work).
+Install all boost libraries via:

+        sudo  apt-get install libboost-all-dev

+- Qt (Qt 5 is known to work; older versions may also work).
+Install Qt5 via:

+        sudo apt-get install qtbase5-dev

 In addition, you will possibly want to install these programs:

 - ccache (will make compiling a lot faster)